 I have created this ethical hacking tutorial only for educational purposes.
 The attacks which were launched in this course were against the devices I have permission to test.
 As an instructor, I do not condone any actions you may take that are unlawful or unethical, and neither I nor BitDegree platform will bear any responsibility for their outcomes.

-So take this ethical hacking and Kali Linux tutorial only if you want to have a more secure system and help others fix their vulnerabilities!
+So take this ethical hacking and penetration testing with Kali Linux tutorial only if you want to have a more secure system and help others fix their vulnerabilities!